Downhill Skiing Destinations

 If you're heading to the Iron Range, visit Giants Ridge Golf and Ski Resort in Biwabik, where you can stay at the recently added ski-out-the-door lodge at the base of the ski hill.
 Guests of the new lodge can indulge themselves with all the amenities--a crackling fireplace and a cozy hot tub in their suites.
 Other popular downhill ski destinations around Minnesota include Andes Tower Hills in Alexandria; Powder Ridge Ski and Snowboard Area in Kimball; and Ski Gull in Brainerd.

 If you are skiing with a group of 25 or more, Bemidji's, Buena Vista Ski Area, one of the oldest ski resorts in Minnesota, and Welch Village near Red Wing offer on-site, bunk-style lodging.
 For smaller groups, Welch also works with area hotels to offer discount ski packages.

 Within an hour's drive of the Twin Cities, several exciting ski areas abound, including Afton Alps in Hastings, Buck Hill Ski Area in Burnsville, and Mount Frontenac Ski near Red Wing.
-In Southern Minnesota, Mount Kato Ski Area in Mankato and the newly opened Steeplechase, located 13 miles north of Rochester, also provide a variety of runs for ski enthusiasts.
+In Southern Minnesota, and Mount Kato Ski Area in Mankato, also provide a variety of runs for ski enthusiasts.
 To entice skiers to stay longer, several resorts offer activities in addition to downhill skiing.
 Cross-country skiing, snowshoeing, tubing, sleigh rides, and ski and snowboard competitions are just a few of the other ways to embrace winter.